Aidan72/Python101-Files/README.md

-Run the program and input a file in the root
+Run the program and input a file by path